It's OK to abandon your side-project (2024)

 Key Takeaways

-• Reframing side-projects as throwaway prototypes removes the pressure to ship and makes them more useful as low-stakes experimentation and learning environments.
+• Treating side-projects as throwaway prototypes removes shipping pressure and turns them into low-stakes experiment pads.

 Hacker News Comment Review